ismail0234/Subnautica-Below-Zero-Multiplayer/README.md

 ### How can I play this mod?

-Please do keep in mind that this mod is still in progressional development.
+Please do keep in mind that this mod is still in progressional development. (**Alpha version Is Coming Soon**)

 We finally have reached a stage, where we feel comfortable enough to give the public easy access to the mod by providing a launcher to use on each reoccurring update.